theaisforannie/theaisforannie.github.io/_posts/2015-06-14-incoming-texts-twilio-and-you.md

 Before we begin, I'm glossing over Sinatra, Heroku, and Twilio's sign up and configuration.
 If there's anything I wish tutorials would do is let you know what they're skipping over, so there, I just did.

-Once you've signed up for Twilio and gone through that whole rigamarole, you can follow their [basic tutorial on responding to test messages](https://www.twilio.com/docs/quickstart/ruby/sms/hello-monkey).
+Once you've signed up for Twilio and gone through that whole rigamarole, you can follow their [basic tutorial on responding to text messages](https://www.twilio.com/docs/quickstart/ruby/sms/hello-monkey).
 Your code will look something like this, only I hope with less extreme indentation (idk why it does that, that's not how i wrote it):

 {% highlight ruby %}
 require 'rubygems'